Facebook May Be In Trouble

 (Facebook) said it was removing self-reported targeting fields until it could ensure that targeting wouldn't be used for discriminatory purposes.

-This is the beginning of an examination of the granularity of data that Facebook not only holds, but exposes for advertisers to benefit.
-And while removing racist categories is hardly a chink in the Facebook armor, a systematic destruction of its unbelievably detailed profile building is possibly, if not likely, already under way.
+This is the beginning of an examination of the granularity of data that Facebook not only holds but exposes for advertisers to benefit.
+And while removing racist categories is hardly a chink in the Facebook armor, a systematic destruction of its unbelievably detailed profile building is possibly, if not likely, already underway.

 Mark Zuckerberg's US Year